SearchCartAccount

 When can my baby start eating solid food?

-Introduce solids as soon as baby shows all of the signs that they are developmentally ready to practice eating real food.
-Most full-term babies are ready around 6 months of age, though some are ready a bit earlier and some a few weeks later.
+Introduce solids as soon as baby shows all of the signs that they are developmentally ready to practice eating real food.[1]
+[2] Most full-term babies are ready around 6 months of age, though some are ready a bit earlier and some a few weeks later.[3]
 For premature babies, look for signs of readiness around 6 months chronological age.
-Check out When to Start Solids with Preemies for more guidance.
+Check out Starting Solids with Premature Babies for more guidance.

 You may be told to introduce rice cereal and purees around 4 months of age, but this is outdated advice.
 While recommendations vary from country to country, both the American Academy of Pediatrics and World Health Organization agree that around 6 months of age is the ideal time to introduce solid foods.